- Average Height: Miniature: 14 to 16 inches; Medium: 17 to 20 inches; Standard: 21 to 24 inches

 Diet and Nutrition

 Feed a Labradoodle a commercial diet formulated for their age and size.
 Your veterinarian might recommend feeding a standard Labradoodle a diet for large breed, active dogs to ensure it has the calories and nutrients it needs for proper growth and development.
-Look for foods made for large breeds that have the AAFCO seal of approval.
+Look for foods made for large breeds that meet AAFCO guidelines.

 Exercise and Activity